 The Distance Education team consists of 2-3 current Curriculum Committee voting-members and the Faculty Curriculum Co-Chair.
-The team is responsible for performing a review of all courses requesting a distance education modality.
-The team reviews the assigned courses to ensure academic standards are equivalent (or comparable) to those of the in-person modality.
-The team makes recommendations and submits regular reports to the Curriculum Committee.
+The team is responsible for reviewing the DE addendum for courses requesting a distance education modality to ensure academic standards are equivalent (or comparable) to those of the in-person modality.
+The team makes recommendations in the Course Management System.
 Activities include:

-- Facilitates discussions and review regarding DE requests made for regular curriculum proposals - Communicates with faculty to meet DE requirements and best practices - Maintains a record of DE course approvals, recommendations, and denials - Communicates with the Chairs on DE issues that are of concern course meets the expected academic criteria to receive GE designation.
-The team makes recommendations and submits regular reports to the Curriculum Committee.
-Additional activities include:
+- Review DE submitted as part of the regular curriculum process - Communicates with faculty to meet DE requirements and best practices - Maintains a record of DE course recommendations and comments - Communicates with the Chairs on DE issues that are of concern